pyrmont/testament/api.md

 Run the registered tests

-Acceptions an optional `:silent` argument that will omit any reports being printed.
+Accepts an optional `:silent` argument that will omit any reports being printed.

 [s6]: src/testament.janet#L212